zm20200109/ISLP_CHATBOT/README.md

 # ISLP RAG ChatBot App
-For detail documentation of application, visit: [Explanation of why specific methods are being used in the final application architecture](assets/ZavrsniFinal_20_11.pdf)
+For detailed documentation of application, visit: [Explanation of why specific methods are being used in the final application architecture](assets/ZavrsniFinal_20_11.pdf)

 ## Table of Contents